 NOTE – The <body> and <segment> constructs are not explicitly specified in some of the constituent message documents (see references [4], [5], [6]); however, they are logically implied, and are necessary in order to enforce the strict ordering of metadata and data sections (see section 4).

-Substructure 1: apm, omm, opm, RDM
+Substructure 1: apm, OCM, omm, opm, RDM

-The body of NDMs that describe a single state (e.g., APM, OMM, OPM, and RDM) shall consist of a single segment, as shown in figure 3-1.
+The body of several NDMs (e.g., APM, OCM, OMM, OPM, and RDM) shall consist of a single segment, as shown in figure 3-1.
+Generally these NDMs describe a single state; the OCM varies from this pattern.

 NOTE – In Substructure 1 the <segment> tag is not structurally necessary; however, it is present for symmetry with Substructure 2 in the ‘body’ of the message, enabling re-use of some schema data types.